LTLA/singlepp-references/README.md

 ### `matrix.csv`

 This is a CSV file containing a dense matrix of ranks for all samples.
-Each column corresponds to a sample and ranks are computed within each column.
+Each row corresponds to a sample where ranks are computed within each sample.
 We store the ranks to avoid the need to store and transmit floating-point values.
 This file does not contain any row or column names.